r3-os/r3/src/r3_core/src/lib.md

 # Kernel Timing

-The R3 RTOS provides a timing system to enable tracking timed events such as wait operations with timeout.
+R3-OS provides a timing system to enable tracking timed events such as wait operations with timeout.

 The kernel uses **microseconds** as the system time unit.
 A span of time ([`Duration`]) is represented by a 32-bit signed integer (the negative part is only used by the clock adjustment API), which can hold up to 35′47.483647″.